• About

 teko@templeisrael.com

 Temple Israel’s Camp TEKO is located on more than 18 acres of beautiful shoreline property on the North Arm Bay of Lake Minnetonka.
-For more than 50 years, we have provided a safe, educational, and fun Jewish camping experience for children.
-Camp TEKO is ACA accredited, and offers day camp programs for children entering kindergarten through sixth grade, and overnight camp programs for children entering second through sixth grade.
-Whether your child attends camp for two weeks or eight weeks, he or she will have a rewarding experience laughing with friends, developing new skills and participating in a variety of activities.
-Caring counselors and specialists create a safe, engaging, and fun atmosphere for your child to make memories that will last a lifetime.
-Camp TEKO is available for day and overnight rentals with partnering organizations throughout the year.
+For over 50 years, Temple Israel has provided a safe, educational and fun Jewish day camp experience for children.
+ACA accredited, Camp TEKO is a place where campers and staff make new friends, learn new skills and explore their Jewish identity while enjoying the outdoors.
+Whether your child attends camp for two weeks or eight weeks, they will have a rewarding experience with friends, nurtured by counselors and specialists who create a safe, engaging and fun atmosphere for your child to make memories that will last a lifetime.

 • Business address: 1121 Lake Cook Rd., Suite D, Deerfield, IL 60015